Xilinx/PYNQ/docs/source/1_getting_started.rst

       * Windows: Use `win32DiskImager <https://sourceforge.net/projects/win32diskimager/>`_
       * Linux/MacOS: Use the built in *dd* command\*

-\* For detailed instructions for writing the SD card using different operating systems, see the `Appendix: Writing the SD card image <17_appendix.rst#writing-the-sd-card-image>`_.
+\* For detailed instructions for writing the SD card using different operating systems, see the `Appendix: Writing the SD card image <appendix.rst#writing-the-sd-card-image>`_.

 Setup the PYNQ-Z1
 ===================